 NEWS & EVENTS

-Associate Professor Nancy Potter and two SHS graduate students will continue the flurry of momentum around ALS, also known as Lou Gehrig's disease, by sponsoring Speech and Hearing Sciences' eighth-annual ALS Forum on Oct, 16, 2014.
+Associate Professor Nancy Potter and two SHS graduate students hosted Speech and Hearing Sciences' eighth annual ALS Forum on Oct.
+16, 2014.

 University Programs in Communication Disorders

 “Clinical Supervision: The Celebration of a Partnership” (PDF) »

 Clinical Associate Professor Amy Meredith and a group of five Speech and Hearing Sciences students spent a week in Guatemala in March 2013 with the Hearts in Motion nonprofit organization.
 Click here to view a short video of some of their experiences.